DEFRA/ffc-grants-adult-cattle-housing-web/README.md

 REDIS_PORT | The port needed for connecting to Azure Redis | N/A
 REDIS_PASSWORD | The password needed for connecting to Azure Redis | N/A
-REDIS_PARTITION | The name of the application, needed for Azure Redis | ffc-grants-adult-cattle-housing-web SERVER_TIMEOUT | How long the server timeout should be when running localy | 5
+REDIS_PARTITION | The name of the application, needed for Azure Redis | ffc-grants-adult-cattle-housing-web
 --- | ---  | ---
 SCORE_REQUEST_QUEUE_ADDRESS | The name of the Azure Service Bus Queue used for sending the score request (without the users initials) | ffc-grants-queue-req
 SCORE_RESPONSE_QUEUE_ADDRESS | The name of the Azure Service Bus Queue used for receiving the score data from the scoring service (without the users initials) | ffc-grants-queue-res